-First, we introduce a simulation platform that enables efficient and accessible collection of human demonstrations and eye-tracking data using a VR headset.
-Building on our prior work, AV-ALOHA \cite{chuang2024active}, which enabled robots to learn active vision (i.e., camera viewpoint control) from human demonstrations, we extend the framework to also learn human gaze behavior.
-We release an updated version of the AV-ALOHA simulation along with new open-source datasets containing synchronized human demonstrations and eye-tracking data.
-This benchmark aims to support the community in exploring how best to leverage both gaze and 6-DOF active vision for imitation learning.
+First, we introduce GIAVA, a robot platform that enables efficient and accessible collection of human demonstrations and eye-tracking data using a VR headset.
+Building on AV-ALOHA \cite{chuang2024active}, which enabled robots to learn active vision (AV), i.e., camera viewpoint control, from human demonstrations, we extend the framework to also learn human gaze behavior.
+We also release GIAVA's simulation replica along with open-source datasets containing synchronized human demonstrations and eye-tracking data.
+This benchmark aims to support the community in exploring how best to leverage both gaze and active vision for IL.

-Second, we introduce a custom flow-matching imitation learning policy that integrates both gaze prediction and foveated image processing.
-We explore two approaches to gaze prediction: a hierarchical, modular strategy where the robot first predicts where to look before deciding how to act, and an end-to-end approach that jointly predicts future gaze and actions.
-We then integrate gaze information with a foveated ViT method from \cite{schmidt2025segment}—originally developed for segmentation—for use in imitation learning.
-This method uses a ``foveated tokenization'' scheme which allocates high-resolution patches near the gaze point and coarser patches in the periphery, mirroring the human retina’s division between central and peripheral vision.
-We find that incorporating gaze and foveation yields substantial improvements in policy performance, robustness to visual distractors, and significantly reduced computational cost.
+Second, we introduce an IL policy that integrates gaze estimation and foveated image processing.
+We explore two approaches to gaze estimation: a) a hierarchical, modular strategy where the robot first identifies where to look before deciding how to act, and b) an end-to-end approach that jointly predicts gaze and robot actions.
+In both approaches, we integrate the generated gaze with a foveated ViT method from \cite{schmidt2025segment}, originally developed for image segmentation, for use in IL.
+This method uses ``foveated tokenization'' which allocates high-resolution patches near the gaze point and coarser patches towards the periphery, mirroring the human retina’s photoreceptor density reduction from central towards peripheral vision \cite{mehri2017non}.
+We find that incorporating gaze and foveation improves robustness to distractors, while significantly reducing the computational cost.

 Our contributions can be summarized as the following: